jadaradix/hooks/README.md

 	node example.js

-This example includes `./index.js` where the code resides - see "Install" above for how you should do it in external projects.
+This example includes `./index.js` which contains the code.

 Use
 ---
-The module contains just one method, `hook`.
-It takes some `options` and an optional `callback` function, which returns the standard `err, response` arguments.
+The module exposes just one method, `hook`.
+It takes some `options` and an optional `callback` function, which returns the standard node.js `err, response` arguments.
 It's as easy as this:

     hooks.hook(
       {